Measuring black hole spin through gravitational lensing of pulsars: Introduction

-Here we generalize the numerical methods of \cite{Virbhadra:1999nm,poshteh2019,Ashoorioon:2022zgu} for rotating black holes to study gravitational lensing by Kerr black holes.
+Here we generalize the numerical methods of \cite{Virbhadra:1999nm,poshteh2019,Ashoorioon:2022zgu} for non-rotating black holes, to study gravitational lensing by Kerr black holes.
 In this method, we numerically solve the lens equation to find the distance of the closest approach (to the black hole) and other lensing quantities.

-We note that we only consider light rays on the equatorial plane of a rotating black hole.
+Different configurations could result in gravitational lensing.
+In the {\em standard} lensing the black hole (lens) is situated between the observer and the source of light.
+In this case, we would have two images produced by light rays that are passing the black hole from a far distance and deflecting by an angle less than $\pi$.
+These images, which are called primary and secondary images (also known as direct images), could have very large magnification.

+Along with the primary and secondary images, in standard lensing, we would have two sets of images produced very close to the black hole.
+These images, which are highly demagnified, are called relativistic images.
+Relativistic images are produced by light rays that orbit about the black hole, in a radius comparable but slightly larger than its size, before reaching the observer.
+It has been shown \cite{Virbhadra:2008ws} that observation of relativistic images could help us find very accurate values of the mass of the black hole and our distance to it.

+The aim of this paper is to study lensing by rotating black holes and comparing the results with those of non-rotating black holes.
+In the course of our investigation we shall propose an improved means for determining the black hole spin.
+In our examples we shall consider the black hole at the Galactic center, Sgr A*, as our lens.

+The outline of our paper is as follows.
+In the next section, we obtain the basic equations for lensing by a Kerr black hole.
+In Sec.~\ref{sec:ps} we investigate the primary and secondary images produced in lensing by Sgr A*, discussing the advantages of using pulsars as sources.
+Relativistic images of standard lensing will be studied in Sec.~\ref{sec:rel}.
+We conclude our paper in Sec.~\ref{sec:con}.
+Further investigation will be provided in a number of appendixes.
 We use units in which $G=c=1$ and metric signature +2.